thefrontendmentor/blood-donation-landing-page-starter/README.md

 Your task is to build out the project to the design inside the `/design` folder.

 This project poses some nice challenges using CSS gradients.
-You'll need to place two gradients as a background on the `body` and figure out how to reduce the intensity of the colours.
+You'll need to place two gradients as a background on the `body` to get the subtle gradients from the design correct.

-**The challenge does not require any JavaScript and should not include any front-end frameworks/libraries**.
+The challenge does not require any JavaScript and **should not include any front-end frameworks/libraries**.

 If you decide to push the project live, tweet **@frontendmentor** once you're finished with your URL in the tweet.
 I'd love to take a look at what you've built!

-Feedback is always welcome, so if you have any regarding this challenge please email me at matt[at]frontendmentor[dot]io.

-Have fun building!

 ## Styleguide

 ### Gradients
-- Body background: `linear rgba(255,255,255,0.03) to rgba(184,201,229,1) at 165 degrees`
+- Body background: `linear rgba(255,255,255,0.03) to rgba(184,201,229,0.25) at 165 degrees`
-- Body background: `radial circle rgb(238,184,189) to rgb(255,255,255) at 75% from left and 75% from top`
+- Body background: `radial circle rgba(238,184,189,0.25) to rgba(255,255,255,0.25) at 75% from left and 75% from top`
-- Call-to-action: `linear rgb(249,149,194) to rgb(232,133,173)`
+- Call-to-action: `rgb(249,149,194) to rgb(232,133,173)`

 ### Shades
 - Dark (for body copy): `rgb(86,98,112)`